Jimmy Klingler

-Jimmy Klingler (born February 17, 1972) is a former American football quarterback who played one season with the Birmingham Barracudas of the Canadian Football League.
-He played college football at the University of Houston and attended Stratford High School in Houston, Texas.
-He was also a member of the Texas Terror of the Arena Football League.
+James Mark Klingler (born February 17, 1972) is an American football coach and former quarterback.
+He played college football at the University of Houston, and professionally for the Birmingham Barracudas of the Canadian Football League (CFL) and the Texas Terror of the Arena Football League (AFL).
+He currently coaches football for Pasadena Memorial High School in Pasadena, Texas.

-College career
+Early life and college

+James Mark Klingler was born on February 17, 1972, in Lima, Ohio.
+He attended Stratford High School in Houston, Texas.

 Klingler played for the Houston Cougars from 1991 to 1993.
 He led NCAA Division I-A in total offense with 3,768 yards in 1992.
 He also led Division I-A in total touchdowns and passing touchdowns with 32.

 Professional career

-Birmingham Barracudas

-Klingler played for the Birmingham Barracudas in 1995, recording four touchdowns on 645 passing yards.
+Klingler played for the Birmingham Barracudas of the Canadian Football League in 1995, recording four touchdowns on 645 passing yards.

-Texas Terror

-Klingler played for the Texas Terror in 1996, recording seven touchdowns on 514 passing yards.
+Klingler played for the Texas Terror of the Arena Football League in 1996, recording seven touchdowns on 514 passing yards.

 Coaching career

-Dickinson High School

-Klingler was a coach for the Dickinson Gators from 1997 to 2001.
+Klingler was a coach at Dickinson High School from 1997 to 2001.

-MacArthur High School

 Klingler was quarterbacks coach at MacArthur High School in 2002.

-South Houston High School

-Klingler was offensive coordinator for the South Houston Trojans from 2003 to 2006.
+Klingler was offensive coordinator at South Houston High School from 2003 to 2006.

-Manvel High School

-Klingler served as offensive coordinator of the Manvel Mavericks from 2007 to 2012.
+Klingler served as offensive coordinator for Manvel High School from 2007 to 2012.

-New Caney High School

-Klingler was offensive coordinator of the New Caney Eagles in 2013.
+Klingler was offensive coordinator of New Caney High School in 2013.

-Blinn College

-Klingler became offensive coordinator of the Blinn Buccaneers in 2014.
+Klingler became offensive coordinator of the Blinn Buccaneers of Blinn College in 2014.

 Personal life

-Klingler's brother David also played quarterback for the Houston Cougars.
+Klingler's brother, David, also played quarterback for the Houston Cougars.
 His son, Cory, played football for the Rice Owls.
 His daughter, Baylee, played college softball at Washington.